fife-rpg/fife-rpg-docs/source/tutorial/display.rst

 If it appears that there are graphical problems you might want to check out the `Known Problems <http://wiki.fifengine.net/Known_Problems>`_ section of FIFE.

-In the next part of the Tutorial we will be adding the Dynamic objects to the map.
+In the :ref:`next <entities>` part of the Tutorial we will be adding the Dynamic objects to the map.